-Homeoptions started to assist us in October 2019 in dealing with the Fund and I feel we are in a good state and the Vulture is now starting to show us some respect.
-Homeoptions have also helped us realise that we may have had our tracker rate taken off us in unfair circumstances and we have now filed a complaint with the Financial Ombudsman which has now gone to Investigation stage in the Ombudsman.
+Quartech started to assist us in October 2019 in dealing with the Fund and I feel we are in a good state and the Vulture is now starting to show us some respect.
+Quartech has also helped us realise that we may have had our tracker rate taken off us in unfair circumstances and we have now filed a complaint with the Financial Ombudsman which has now gone to Investigation stage in the Ombudsman.

-While our stress levels are still high, we feel we have a real partner in Homeoptions.
+While our stress levels are still high, we feel we have a real partner in Quartech.

 A&C, County Cork

 We run a business with our home being upstairs in Dublin 1.
 We’ve had a number of solutions proposed by a receiver that we found impossible to complete on.
 With the help of Quartech now believe that the mortgage on our family home was mis-sold and we have started the complaints process to seek compensation and allow us move to an apartment more suitable to our means and age; we are both in our seventies.